Your Own Real Estate Crowdfunding vs Third-Party Platforms

 When we compared CS Crowdstreet, and Sunrise, two real estate platforms, we found that on raising $100k, you would receive as little as $92k after fees, compared to $97k dollars from using your own platform.

-This is especially true for campaigns that raise a large amount of money, as the cost of producing and shipping rewards can quickly add up.
+This is especially true for campaigns that raise a large amount of money, as the cost of producing and shipping rewards can quickly increase.

 Legal and regulatory issues

-Crowdfunding campaigns can also be subject to a variety of legal and regulatory issues.
+Crowdfunding campaigns can also be subject to various legal and regulatory issues.

 For example, campaigns that offer equity or financial returns may be subject to securities laws, which can be complex and time-consuming to navigate.